Social work

 Read more about the accommodation, reservation conditions and registration.

-Hospital admission can be emotional, relational and socially far-reaching.
-The department of social work will offer personal support for care situations that are associated with a hospital admission, illness, treatment and disability.
+Hospitalisation can be emotionally, relationally and socially impactful.
+The social work department offers personal support in care situations associated with hospitalisation, illness, treatment and disability.

 Social workers make time to listen to your story.
-They will assist you, give you information and specific support in various domains.
-If necessary they will refer you to specialised care that suits your care needs.
+They assist you, provide information and offer concrete support in different areas of life.
+If necessary, they refer you to specialised help appropriate to your care situation.

-Social workers are part of the multidisciplinary team that looks after you.
-They work closely together with the supporting services outside the hospitals.
-Professional confidentiality is respected at all times.
+Social workers are part of the multidisciplinary team caring for you.
+They also work closely with support services outside the hospital.
+In doing so, professional confidentiality is always respected.

 Brochures